Azure/Microsoft-Defender-for-Cloud/Secure Score/PowerBI-SecureScoreReport/README.md

 # Secure Score Over Time Reports

-**Secure Score Over Time** is a PowerBI template app that will help you track your security health by monitoring the secure score of your Azure Security Center monitored resources over time, and your resources’ health.
+**Secure Score Over Time** is a PowerBI dashboard that will help you track your security health by monitoring the secure score of your Azure Security Center monitored resources over time, and your resources’ health.

-The template app contains out-of-the-box reports that will help you analyze your security status by providing the necessary information to investigate changes in your score over time.
+The dashboard contains out-of-the-box reports that will help you analyze your security status by providing the necessary information to investigate changes in your score over time.

 ## Prerequisite: